rnvannatta/vanity-scheme/OPTIMIZING_COMPILER.md

 Furthermore, a scarce few intrinsics like ##vcore.cons and ##vcore.car and ##vcore.eq? have inline implementations that are performed in-situ rather than calling out to a function and supplying a continuation if they are directly applied, reducing the strain on the poor C compiler which hates so many functions.

-However, despite their trivial implementation, there is no inlining in Vanity yet.
+However, despite their trivial implementation, there is no cross-library inlining in Vanity yet.
 The foo library's use of cons above will not inline to ##vcore.cons, and it will not inline to the `VInlineCons()` macro when it compiles to C. Instead the `cons` closure will be looked up from the lexical environment of the foo library and called.
 And furthermore, the first `cons` above because it will compile to a full function call will also supply a continuation to call the second, straining the poor c compiler.

 ```
 ; pseudocode for cps-ified foo library